alephmembeth/alephmembeth.github.io/presentations.md

       </td>
       <td>
          <b>Need and Responsibility</b><br>
-         presentation at the meeting of the research group “Need-Based Justice and Distribution Procedures” (FOR 2104) of the German Research Foundation (DFG); Jacobs University Bremen
+         presentation at the meeting of the research group ‘Need-Based Justice and Distribution Procedures’ (FOR 2104) of the German Research Foundation (DFG); Jacobs University Bremen
       </td>
    </tr>
    <tr>